scrabbletank/farhome-rules/rulesdoc.md

 #### Enchanters Tools
-During a long rest you may attempt to enchant a piece of mundane gear.
-Enchantments lasts for 3 days and counts as magical equipment for the duration.
-After the enchantment ends the gear returns to normal.
-To enchant a piece of gear you must have mana and enchanting supplies available.
+During a long rest, you may attempt to enchant a piece of mundane gear.
+Enchantments last for 3 days and the gear functions as magical equipment during this time.
+After the enchantment ends, the gear returns to its normal state.
+To enchant a piece of gear, you must have mana and enchanting supplies available.
 Make an enchanting roll, adding the difficulty dice for the enchantment.
-On success you make the enchantment, otherwise losing the supplies on failure.
-Most cities and towns will sell enchanting supplies.
+On success, you successfully enchant the gear; on failure, you lose the supplies expended.
+Enchanting supplies are typically available for purchase in most cities and towns.

-You may spend additional mana to improve your roll, adding an enhanced die for every 2 mana spent.
-Ammunition enchantments are permanent, lasting until the ammunition is used.
+You can enhance your roll by spending additional mana, adding an enhanced die for every 2 mana spent.
+Ammunition enchantments are permanent, remaining effective until the ammunition is used.

   ##### Enchantments
 | Name      | &nbsp;&nbsp;Mana&nbsp;&nbsp; | &nbsp;&nbsp;Supplies&nbsp;&nbsp; | Dice  |        Effect |